-Nintendo Switch Lite: Getting old saves and downloads transferred over
+Learn how to transfer saves and downloads to your new Switch or Switch Lite

 - Scroll down to Save Data Cloud.

-If the data is backed up you'll see a check box next to the words "Backed up."
+If the data is backed up, you'll see a check box next to the words "Backed up."
 If it doesn't say that, click on your account.

 If your game does not support cloud saving, you'll need to transfer the data manually.
-Click here to see how to transfer data from one Switch device to another manually.
+Continue to the next section to see how to transfer data from one Switch device to another manually.
+If you don't need to manually transfer any data, continue to the next step, here.

 How to deregister your original Switch as the primary console.

-If you do have the old console: continue here:
+If you don't have the old console: If you do have the old console: continue here:

 Sign in to the Nintendo Account you want to deactivate.